José Cojuangco: 1950s

 The deal was closed five years later during the term of President Carlos Garcia.
 Hacienda Luisita was the second largest contiguous piece of property in Luzon island.
 Cojuangco was able to secure American dollars required by Tabacalera.
 Unlike before, he called on his friend, Philippine Central Bank governor Miguel Cuaderno to help him.
 The hacienda was separate from the lands his aunt Doña Ysidra Cojuangco assembled in the previous decades.
 He and his son-in-law, Benigno Aquino Jr. ("Ninoy"), introduced strong social programs favoring the farmers of the hacienda.

-While Cojuangco was genuinely loved by the farmers under his management (free healthcare, free schooling, adult education, veterinary medicines for the farm animals), designated areas for employee housing, the stark treatment concerning the dollars relating to Endeng's survival and his subsequent death versus the grand business move in purchasing Hacienda Luisita added insult to injury to Endeng's family.
-Besides the opposing views in politics and the abandonment of the Antonio Cojuangcos in Manila during the war, the situation concerning his younger brother's death would eventually cause for a collision course between the heirs of Cojuangco and Endeng.
+While Cojuangco was genuinely loved by the farmers under his management (free healthcare, free schooling, adult education, veterinary medicines for the farm animals, designated areas for employee housing), the stark treatment concerning the dollars relating to Endeng's survival and his subsequent death from kidney failure versus the grand business move in purchasing Hacienda Luisita added insult to injury to Endeng's side of the family.
+Besides the opposing views in politics and the abandonment of the Antonio Cojuangcos in Manila during the war, the situation concerning his younger brother's death would eventually cause for a collision course between the heirs of Jose Cojuangco Sr and Endeng.